-No. We would recommend that you call a qualified, trained and certified plumber.
-The water pipes inside and outside your home can be very delicate.
-Older style pipes have a significantly shorter lifespan.
-In an older home, pipes wear thin from the inside out making them appear sound but in fact are very brittle.
-An unqualified and unskilled rooter company could cause extensive damage to your pipes and your home.
-The highly trained and certified technicians at Hero Home Services will take the time to properly diagnose the problem and utilize the right tools and techniques to solve the problem.
-Utilizing video technology when needed we'll even show you the problem.
-Should there be an issue of a broken pipe or other unforeseen problems after we begin the job, our expert plumbers can immediately take action.
+No. Instead, we recommend that you contact a trained and certified plumber.
+Your pipes inside and outside your home can be very delicate.
+Furthermore, older pipes can be especially brittle.
+If you hire an unqualified and unskilled rooter from a national chain, they could end up causing extensive damage to your pipes and home.
+The highly trained and certified technicians at Hero Home Services will take the time to properly diagnose any plumbing problems and use the right tools and techniques to resolve the situation.
+If we find a broken pipe or other unforeseen problem, we will be able to take immediate action.

-If left undisturbed, roots from shrubs and trees will completely fill a pipe with multiple hair-like root masses at each point of entry.
-These root masses quickly become clogged with toilet tissue, grease and other debris flowing from your home to the main sewer, resulting in reduced flow, slow running drains and in most cases a complete blockage.
-Once roots have entered the pipe, they continue to grow and expand, exerting considerable pressure at the crack or joint.
-This increased pressure often breaks the pipe and may result in total collapse, which requires repair or replacement.
-Some pipe materials are more susceptible to root intrusion than others.
-Clay tile pipe is easily penetrated and damaged by tree roots.
-Concrete pipe and PVC pipe may also allow root intrusion, but to a lesser extent than clay pipe.
-PVC pipe usually has fewer joints and the tightly fitted joints are less likely to leak as a result of settlement around the pipe.
+Left ignored, tree and shrub roots can completely fill a pipe at each point of entry.
+This results in pipes becoming clogged with toilet paper, grease, and other debris flowing from your home to the main sewer.
+When roots enter a pipe, they will continue to grow and expand, which can cause your pipes to break or collapse, requiring repair or replacement.
+Depending on the materials your pipes are made of, some are more susceptible to root intrusion than others.
+This is especially true for clay tile pipes.
+While PVC pipes may allow root intrusion, they have fewer and tightly fitted joints that are less likely to leak as a result of settlement around the pipe.